qaul/qaul.net/doc/Android.md

 ### Android SDK/NDK

-For building the Android version of qaul.net you will need both the Source Develpment Kit *and* the Native Development Kit
+For building the Android version of qaul.net you will need both the Source Development Kit *and* the Native Development Kit

 * Get the NDK https://developer.android.com/tools/sdk/ndk/index.html
 * Get the SDK https://developer.android.com/sdk/index.html